sonic-net/SONiC/doc/mgmt/Management Framework.md

 19. Status being returned from DB access layer.
 20. Status being returned from App module.
 21. Translib infra invokes the commit transaction on the DB access layer.
-22. DB access layer first invokes MULTI request on the redis DB indicating there are multiple writes coming in, so commit everything together.
+22. DB access layer first invokes MULTI request on the Redis DB indicating there are multiple writes coming in, so commit everything together.
 All writes succeed or nothing succeeds.
-23. Status returned from redis.
+23. Status returned from Redis.
 24. Pipeline of all the cached writes are executed from the DB access layer.
-25. Status retuned from redis.
+25. Status retuned from Redis.
-26. EXEC call is made to the redis DB.
-Here if the call fails, it indicates that one of the keys that we watched has changed and none of the writes will go into the redis DB.
+26. EXEC call is made to the Redis DB.
+Here if the call fails, it indicates that one of the keys that we watched has changed and none of the writes will go into the Redis DB.
-27. Status returned from redis DB.
+27. Status returned from Redis DB.
 28. Status returned from DB access layer.
 29. Write lock acquired in Step 6 is released.
 30. Status returned from the Translib infra.